apphud/docs/docs/welcome.md

 ## Features

-- Send events about your subscriptions to Amplitude: trial conversion, renewal, expiration, refund and others.
+- Send events about your subscriptions to Amplitude and Mixpanel: trial conversion, renewal, expiration, refund and others.
 - Get notified about new or existing subscriptions in Slack or Telegram.
 - View information about each user, his revenue, transactions history and subscription status.
 - Our SDK is lightweight, safe and open-source.